-When you finally make the connection that your seizures have something to do with your menstrual cycle, you wonder if you’re crazy, or if it’s a real thing.
+When you finally make the connection that your seizures have something to do with your menstrual cycle, you wonder if you’re crazy, or if it’s a real thing, and it is called Catamenial Epilepsy.
 It took me years to make the connection and sadly, when I did, there was NO information available, NO doctors that I had access too that had a clue, and NO way to connect with others who may have been dealing with a similar thing in order to learn more.

 I have dedicated over a decade to amassing countless medical studies, taking classes, and learning all that I can about hormones, seizures, their connection and how to recover them – naturally.
 If we did it, then so can you.